Table of Contents

 Custom Branding Overview

-You can easily define branding for your DeskDirector portal from the admin console.
-In this article we will explain how to set them up and where they will be used.
+You can easily define branding for your DeskDirector portal from the Admin Portal.
+In this article, we will explain how to set them up and where they will be used.

 Branding the Portal using Brand Packages

-Brand packages enable you to deploy custom branding for specific companies, or for your custom domains.
+Brand packages enable you to deploy custom branding for specific companies or based on your custom domains.

 Host Package vs Custom Package

-The main difference between them is that host package is deployed for a specific hostname/custom domain.
-This comes handy if you have multiple custom domains you want to deploy specific branding for each.
-The service host can't be changed and is specifically assigned to the URL
+The main difference between host and custom packages is that a host package is deployed for a specific hostname/custom domain.
+This comes in handy if you have multiple custom domains you want to deploy specific branding for each.
+The service host can't be changed and is specifically assigned to the URL:

-Custom Package on the other hand can use any host URL available and can be updated anytime.
+Custom packages, on the other hand, can use any host URL available and can be updated anytime.

 Brand Packages Elements

-There are several elements that can be specified/customized for every brand package you will create.
+Several elements can be specified/customised for every brand package you will create.

 Portal Title